 Proper maintenance of a cargo carrier is essential to ensure the safe transport of goods and extend the equipment’s life.
 Regular maintenance can help reduce the likelihood of breakdowns and enhance the carrier’s overall performance.

-How to Inspect Your Hitch and Roof Cargo Carrier
+How to Inspect Your Cargo Carrier

 Here are a few steps to help you inspect your hitch and roof cargo carrier before your next long-distance trip: